daliavi/hangman-api/README.md

 However, the guesser can also win by guessing all the letters that appears in the word.

 ###How to play
- - create a user using 'create_user' endpoint.
+ - create a user using `create_user` endpoint.
- - using the user name create a new game by sending a request to 'new_game'.
+ - using the user name create a new game by sending a request to `new_game`.
- Remember to save the 'urlsafe_game_key' of the new game.
+ Remember to save the `urlsafe_game_key` of the new game.
- - to play the game, send a request to 'make_move' endpoint with the 'urlsafe_game_key' and the guess from the player.
+ - to play the game, send a request to `make_move` endpoint with the `urlsafe_game_key` and the guess from the player.
 You will receive the state of the game after each move.
- - at any time, you can check the status of the game by calling 'get_game' endpoint with the 'urlsafe_game_key'
+ - at any time, you can check the status of the game by calling `get_game` endpoint with the `urlsafe_game_key`
- - you can get the history of the game by calling 'get_game_history' endpoint with the 'urlsafe_game_key'
+ - you can get the history of the game by calling `get_game_history` endpoint with the `urlsafe_game_key`
- - to cancel an active game, send a request to 'cancel_game' endpoint
+ - to cancel an active game, send a request to `cancel_game` endpoint
- - to get the high scores call 'get_high_scores' endpoint
+ - to get the high scores call `get_high_scores` endpoint
- - for user ranking send a request to 'get_user_rankings' endpoint
+ - for user ranking send a request to `get_user_rankings` endpoint

 ###Score calculation
 After each game a score record is added to teh data store.
 It contains player's username, win/lose indication, a count of missed guesses and a count of total guesses made during that game.
-The 'get_high_scores' endpoint returns data of the users who won the game ordered by the number of total guesses.
+The `get_high_scores` endpoint returns data of the users who won the game ordered by the number of total guesses.
 The less tries it takes to guess a word, the better.

 ###User rankings calculation
 Players are ranked by the winning ration (desc) and then by the average number of guesses (asc).
 Win ration for each user is calculated using this formula:
-'count of all the games the user won / count of all the games the user played' Average guesses for each user calculated:
+`count of all the games the user won / count of all the games the user played` Average guesses for each user calculated:
-'sum of the number of guesses for each user / count of total games'
+`sum of the number of guesses for each user / count of total games`

 ##Files Included: